ilia-brykin/aloha/README_VERSIONS.md

 ---
 # Versions

+## 1.2.270

+- Fixed styling issues for the `ALoading` component when used in the footer of the `AModal` component.

 ## 1.2.269

 - Fixed an issue with the `"select all"` button in the `ASelect` component to ensure it functions correctly.